HussainAther/philosophy/neuro/braincomputer.md

 that are only describably at the level at which representations are referred to.
 The psychological maps only would map onto an indefinite mix of neurobiological categories.

+## Connectionism (Parallel distributed processing)

+As Paul Churchland has argued, we may use connectionism or parallel distributed processing (PDP) in figuring out the computational operatinos in nervous systems in such a way we may use computer models of parallel distributed systems to generate the appropriate phenomena on a higher level (cognitive science, psychology, etc.) from basic processes (neuroscience, physics, etc.).

+## Tensor networks